meilisearch/specifications/text/0036-exactness-criterion.md

 ##### Pros & Cons

-This behavior of the Exactness criterion gives a better rank to documents that match the words of the original query, ranking ngrams, complex synonyms, and word split after.
+This behavior of the Exact criterion gives a better rank to documents that match the words of the original query, ranking ngrams, complex synonyms, and word split after.

 In the specific case of a query containing only 1 word, only 1-word attributes matching will boost documents that have an attribute that exactly contains the query word.